molpopgen/BigDataFormats/README.md

 =======
 A gzipped or ".gz" file is probably the simplest way to move away from plain text files.
 The final output is the same, but the file size is much smaller.

 You get .gz output via the use of the [zlib](http://zlib.net) run-time library.
-This library is a C-language interface to gzip compression, and provideds function-for-function analogs to the C-library \<stdio.h\> read, write, fscanf, etc. that C programmers will be familiar with.
+This library is a C-language interface to gzip compression, and provideds function-for-function analogs to many of the C-library \<stdio.h\> read, write, fprintf, etc. that C programmers will be familiar with.

 The zlib [manual](http://zlib.net/manual.html) is excellent and straightforward.
 I recommend making sure that you have version >= 1.2.5 on your system, which provides the _gzbuffer_ function.